 King’s Worcester Sixth Form is an exciting transition, both for existing pupils as they move on to the next stage of their education, and for new pupils who join from a range of local state and independent schools.

-Alongside their academic studies, Sixth Form pupils experience significant additional opportunities, including supportive pastoral care, first-class learning and sporting facilities, access to a well-resourced Careers Department, a Key Skills Enrichment programme, a host of co-curricular and sporting activities, and a range of leadership responsibilities across the school.
+Alongside their academic studies, Sixth Form pupils experience significant additional opportunities, including supportive pastoral care, first-class learning and sporting facilities, access to a well-resourced Careers Department, a Life Skills Enrichment programme, a host of co-curricular and sporting activities, and a range of leadership responsibilities across the school.